-- 91. (1) For the purposes of this Standing Order, the business of Supply shall consist of proceedings on the Main Estimates and Development Estimates whether for the coming or the current financial year, Estimates containing a Vote on Account, Supplementary Estimates, Statements of Excess, Supply Bills and the consideration of reports from the Public Accounts Committee and the Estimates Committee. - (2) (a) More than one item of Supply business can be set down for discussion on any allotted day.
+91. - (1) For the purposes of this Standing Order, the business of Supply shall consist of proceedings on the Main Estimates and Development Estimates whether for the coming or the current financial year, Estimates containing a Vote on Account, Supplementary Estimates, Statements of Excess, Supply Bills and the consideration of reports from the Public Accounts Committee and the Estimates Committee.

+(2) (a) More than one item of Supply business can be set down for discussion on any allotted day.
 Subject to sub-paragraph (b), on a day allotted to the business of Supply, the business of Supply shall stand as the first order.
 So long as the business of Supply has not been completed, no business other than the business of Supply shall be taken after Question Time or before the moment of interruption.

-- (b) Proceedings on the business of Supply on an allotted day shall be postponed until the following businesses are disposed of: - (i) introduction of Government Bills: - (ii) business motions moved at the end of Question Time; - (iii) complaints or motions affecting the powers and privileges of Parliament being raised or moved under Standing Order No. 100(7) [Standing Select Committees]; - (iv) motion for the adjournment of Parliament moved under Standing Order No. 24 [Adjournment on a definite matter of urgent public importance] to discuss a definite matter of urgent public importance; and - (v) debate on the Annual Budget Statement. - (3) Proceedings on the business of Supply may continue past the moment of interruption pursuant to: - (a) an order of the Speaker or Chairman under Standing Order No. 2(5)(d); - (b) Standing Order No. 24 [Adjournment on a definite matter of urgent public importance]; or - (c) an order of Parliament on the motion of a Minister moved under paragraph (4) of this Standing Order. - (4) A Minister may move a motion under this Standing Order to continue the business of Supply for a specified period beyond the time set down by the Speaker under paragraph (3) of this Standing Order or, if the Speaker has not fixed such a time, until a specified time after the moment of interruption in respect of any or all of the allotted days, whether an order exempting any other business from interruption under Standing Order No. 4 [Exempted business] is in force or not.
-Such a motion is to be decided without amendment or debate. - (5) Except with the consent of the Speaker or Chairman, no dilatory motion, including a motion for the adjournment of a debate or a motion that progress be reported or that the Chairman do leave the Chair, shall be moved in proceedings on the business of Supply, and the business shall not be interrupted under any Standing Order other than this Standing Order.
+(b) Proceedings on the business of Supply on an allotted day shall be postponed until the following businesses are disposed of:

+- (i) introduction of Government Bills; - (ii) business motions moved at the end of Question Time; - (iii) complaints or motions affecting the powers and privileges of Parliament being raised or moved under Standing Order No. 100(7) [Standing Select Committees]; - (iv) motion for the adjournment of Parliament moved under Standing Order No. 24 [Adjournment on a definite matter of urgent public importance] to discuss a definite matter of urgent public importance; and - (v) debate on the Annual Budget Statement.

+(3) Proceedings on the business of Supply may continue past the moment of interruption pursuant to:

+- (a) [Deleted wef 8th May 2017] - (b) Standing Order No. 24 [Adjournment on a definite matter of urgent public importance];

+(ba) a direction of the Speaker that the business of Supply continue until a specified time after the moment of interruption:

+Provided that such a direction must be made before the first allotted day, and may be made in respect of all or any of the allotted days;

+- (c) an order of Parliament on the motion of a Minister moved under paragraph (4) of this Standing Order; or - (d) an order of the Speaker or Chairman to extend time for 30 minutes after the moment of interruption or the time appointed under sub-paragraph (b), (ba) or (c).

+(4) A Minister may move a motion under this paragraph to continue the business of Supply until a specified time after the moment of interruption in respect of any or all of the allotted days.
+Such a motion may be moved whether or not an order exempting any other business from interruption under Standing Order No. 4 [Exempted business] is in force or not.
+Such a motion may be moved in addition to any extensions of time pursuant to paragraph (3) (b), (ba) or (d) of this Standing Order.
+Such a motion is to be decided without amendment or debate.

+(5) Except with the consent of the Speaker or Chairman, no dilatory motion, including a motion for the adjournment of a debate or a motion that progress be reported or that the Chairman do leave the Chair, shall be moved in proceedings on the business of Supply, and the business shall not be interrupted under any Standing Order other than this Standing Order.